-Washing your face is a crucial part of keeping your skin looking healthy and hydrated.
+Washing your face is a key part of keeping your skin looking healthy and hydrated.

 Some people have their own special routine, while others like to keep it simple.